Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Numerical results and discussions

-To overcome the intrinsic limitation of pointwise MAC in the presence of symmetry‑protected degeneracy, the adaptive algorithm detects degenerate eigenvalue clusters on the coarse grid and switches to subspace MAC tracking, as illustrated in \cref{fig: adap_alg}.
-In this framework, each degenerate pair is treated as a single physical entity represented by its invariant subspace, rather than attempting to track the two basis vectors individually.
-The subspace MAC, defined in \cref{eq: subspace_MAC}, provides a rotation‑invariant measure of similarity between subspaces.
-By matching subspaces instead of individual vectors, the tracking process becomes robust to arbitrary basis rotations within the degenerate subspace.
-Consequently, after adaptive refinement guided by subspace MAC, the error indicator $\varepsilon$ is successfully reduced below the threshold $\bar{\varepsilon}$ across the entire wavenumber range (\cref{fig: exa4_annulus_w_error}(b).
+The adaptive algorithm detects degenerate eigenvalue clusters on the coarse grid and switches to subspace MAC tracking.
+Each degenerate pair is treated as a single entity represented by its invariant subspace; the subspace MAC provides a rotation‑invariant measure of similarity.
+After adaptive refinement guided by subspace MAC, the error indicator $\varepsilon$ falls below $\bar{\varepsilon}$ across the entire wavenumber range (\cref{fig:exa4_annulus_w_k_2solvers}(e)).

-The steel pipe example highlights a fundamental limitation of pointwise MAC tracking in the presence of symmetry‑protected degeneracy: low confidence in the low‑$k$ regime does not reflect physical mode discontinuity, but rather the non‑uniqueness and rotation of degenerate eigenvectors.
-By recognising each degenerate pair as a unified invariant subspace and employing subspace MAC for tracking, the proposed adaptive strategy achieves robust and high‑confidence mode tracking over the full dispersive spectrum.
-This confirms that the method remains effective even for closed‑section waveguides with strong rotational symmetry and pervasive degeneracy.